ethstorage/es-node/docs/archiver/archiver-guide-mainnet-sync.md

 # Ethereum Mainnet L1 RPC provided by an execution client running in archive mode
 export L1_RPC_URL=<your_rpc_url>

-# Ethereum Mainnet L1 Beacon URL provided by a Beacon node
+# The mocked Ethereum Mainnet L1 Beacon URL with short blob retention period
 export L1_BEACON_URL_MOCKED=http://localhost:3600

 # EthStorage API provided by an es-node with the archive service enabled